needle-mirror/com.unity.netcode/Documentation~/testing/source-generators.md

 By default, the Netcode for Entities generator puts all the generated files in the `Temp/NetcodeGenerated` folder, which is accessible from the **Multiplayer** menu in the Editor.
 A subfolder is created for each assembly for which serialization code has been generated.

-When the `write_logs_to_disk` option is used, the source generator writes all informational and debugging logs inside the `Temp/NetcodeGenerated/sourcegenerator.log` folder.
+The generator writes all informational and debugging logs inside the `Temp/NetcodeGenerated/sourcegenerator.log` folder.
+Errors and warnings are also emitted in the Editor console.

 ## Config files and logging